Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 It can inflict any kind of elemental averse, which has synergy with damage scaling finishers from teammates.

-Parry is a free slot.
-Since it's expected to be a very long battle, more survivability is favored.

 Other options

 Note that Devour also restores HP.